Schneeberg (Fichtel Mountains): History

 The mountain has always had great strategic significance due to its commanding field of view.
 In 1498 Captain Kunz von Wirsberg, captain of the Ritterkanton Gebürg, a community of knights in Franconian Switzerland and the Fichtel Mountains, was assigned by the margrave in Bayreuth to establish a warning system.
-As a result, he set up a network of observation posts on various mountains in the Fichtelgebirge that in time of danger had to send beacon or smoke signals to the neighbouring posts.
+As a result, he set up a network of observation posts on various mountains in the Fichtel Mountains that in time of danger had to send beacon or smoke signals to the neighbouring posts.
 The Schneeberg was one of these posts.
 In 1520 the villagers of Weißenstadt had to establish a permanent sentry position here.
 In 1713 the ruins of this post could still be seen.

-In 1879 the Fichtelgebirge branch of the German-Austrian Alpine Club (predecessor of the Fichtelgebirge Club or Fichtelgebirgsverein) built the first simple platform on the rock summit; at the same time a rude stone hut was erected.
+In 1879 the Fichtel Mountains branch of the German-Austrian Alpine Club (predecessor of the Fichtelgebirge Club) built the first simple platform on the rock summit; at the same time a rude stone hut was erected.
 In 1904 a log cabin followed and in 1926 the Weißenstadt group of the Fichtelgebirge Club built the observation tower Backöfele from oak logs.

 In 1938 the Luftwaffe had a 35 m wooden tower built on the mountain, the purpose of which was kept "secret".
 In 1942 it was razed for "unexplained reasons".
 On 14 November 1951 US Forces requisitioned part of the summit and erected various buildings and steel structures for antennas and parabolic mirrors.
 In 1961 the German Armed Forces (the Bundeswehr) took over the area to the north of the summit and, in 1967, communication sector (Fernmeldesektor) "E" took up its surveillance role in a new tower.
 The top of the mountain was a military out-of-bounds area and the Backöfele was now "behind the wire".
 Following the easing of military tension in Europe in the early 1990s, the US Forces left the Schneeberg on 30 April 1992 and, on 31 March 1993, the Bundeswehr closed its military surveillance mission.
 The last soldier left the Schneeberg air defence site (Luftverteidigungsstellung Schneeberg) on 30 June 1994 and the real estate was transferred to the Federal Finance Department (Bundesvermögensverwaltung).
 The former Bundeswehr tower was rented to the firm of Mannesmann (now Vodafone) for mobile phone use.

-On 29 December 1995, on the initiative of the district administrator (Landrat) Dr. Peter Seißer, Wunsiedel county bought a 6,500 m² of land in the former American out-of-bounds area, on which the Backöfele stands.
-Together with the Fichtelgebirge Nature Park they have implemented land rehabilitation measures.
+On 29 December 1995, on the initiative of the district administrator (Landrat) Dr. Peter Seißer, Wunsiedel district bought a 6,500 m2 of land in the former American out-of-bounds area, on which the Backöfele stands.
+Together with the Fichtel Mountain Nature Park they have implemented land rehabilitation measures.
 Since 29 August 1996 the Backöfele observation tower has been open to the public again.
-As part of the environmental restoration scheme the old refuge hut belonging to the Weißenstadt mountain rescue service was demolished despite the fact that the Fichtelgebirge National Park had given assurances only a few days beforehand that they wanted to preserve this hut for walkers and mountain rescue teams.
+As part of the environmental restoration scheme the old refuge hut belonging to the Weißenstadt mountain rescue service was demolished despite the fact that the Fichtel Mountain Nature Park had given assurances only a few days beforehand that they wanted to preserve this hut for walkers and mountain rescue teams.
 As a result, the Weißenstadt rescue service built a new refuge hut below the summit area.